isaaclhk/Homelab/Kubernetes.md

 ### configuration
 **For mac users:** \
 .zshrc is the configuration file that sets up your shell environment.\
-From this file, you can configure shortcuts for kubernetes commands for convenience..
+From this file, you can configure shortcuts for kubernetes commands for convenience.
 ```bash
 vim ~./zshrc
 ```